Central Canada Hockey League: History

 In the 2013–14 season, 69 CCHL regular season games were tied after regulation.
 The outcome of 30 games was determined in the over time session and 39 games required a shoot out.

 For the 2015–16 the CCHL made a significant move to the development model for the league.
 The Eastern Ontario Junior B Hockey League was aligned directly with the CCHL to establish direct affiliations and specific guidelines for players to move up and down between leagues.
 The EOJBHL also took on a re-branding to become the Central Canada Hockey League Tier 2.
 The development model is also to be extended to affiliation with midget (under18) teams.

-In fall 2016, the Gloucester Rangers were sold to new ownership, who will relocate the team to Rockland, Ontario for the 2017–18 season and become the Rockland Nationals.
-The current Rockland Nationals, who currently play in the National Capital Junior Hockey League are expected to relocate to a nearby community to accommodate junior A hockey in the community for the first time since 1977.
-The Rockland Nationals expect to develop and renew their geographical rivalry with the Hawkesbury Hawks, and also develop a rivalry with the Cumberland Grads.
+In fall 2016, the Gloucester Rangers were sold to new ownership, who relocated the team to Clarence-Rockland for the 2017–18 season and become the Rockland Nationals.
+The current Rockland Nationals, who currently play in the National Capital Junior Hockey League are expected to relocate to a nearby community to accommodate Junior A hockey in the community for the first time since 1977.

 David Frost incident

 David Frost, the agent of former St. Louis Blues player Mike Danton, was banned from all Central Junior "A" Hockey League games and events in fall 2005 after Frost entered an off-limits-to-fans area at the Jim Durrell Arena, home to the Ottawa Jr. Senators, in which Frost "accosted, harassed and threatened an official of the CJHL".
 League commissioner Mac MacLean stated "We don't want him around period".
-The Lumber Kings were fined $1000 for David Frost's actions, because the league considered Frost to be associated with owner Sheldon Keefe.
+The Lumber Kings were fined $1,000 for David Frost's actions, because the league considered Frost to be associated with owner Sheldon Keefe.
 MacLean sent posters to each league arena to help security staff identify Frost if he were to show up at games, and to refuse entry to Frost.
 Weeks later, the ban was lifted after Mac MacLean was relieved of his duties of CJHL commissioner.
 Newly appointed commissioner John Comerford lifted the ban, stating "We can't stop David Frost from entering the rink and I haven't received any complaints from anybody about him".
-League's former vice president, who was fired tried to extend the ban throughout the 2005–06 season.
 David Frost had no affiliation with the Pembroke Lumber Kings hockey organization.
 He was allowed to attend league games, but was barred from restricted areas.
-Frost disregarded the advisement not to enter restricted areas, and was seen getting off the Lumber Kings team bus by CBC Fifth Estate film crew, and was filmed following the team to dressing room during a playoff game in Nepean.
-At the end of the season, David Frost severed un-affiliated ties with the league and informed that he would not attend any more league games or events.
+Frost disregarded the advisement not to enter restricted areas, and was seen getting off the Lumber Kings team bus by CBC Fifth Estate film crew, and was filmed following the team to a dressing room during a playoff game in Nepean.
+At the end of the season, Frost severed un-affiliated ties with the league and informed that he would not attend any more league games or events.